gohugoio/hugo/content/en/content-management/page-resources.md

 By default, with a multilingual single-host site, Hugo does not duplicate shared page resources when building the site.

 {{% note %}}
-This behavior is limited to markdown content.
+This behavior is limited to Markdown content.
 Shared page resources for other [content formats] are copied into each language bundle.

 [content formats]: /content-management/formats/
 {{% /note %}}